jmswaney/thesis/source/09_introduction.md

 The human brain is a complex biological system with components spanning multiple length scales, including synapses, neurons, and various brain regions.
-Synapses transfer signals via neurotransmitters and form local connections between neurons.
-Neurons can project over long distances, allowing these local synaptic connections to be used within a large-scale cellular network.
-Glia support neuronal function and influence synaptic remodeling, and microglia patrol the parenchyma to clear debris and respond to inflammatory signals.
+Synapses can transfer signals via neurotransmitters and form local connections between neurons.
+Neurons can project over long distances, allowing these local synaptic connections to be used to construct a large-scale intercellular network.
+Although the human brain consists of approximately 100 billion neurons, this number pales in comparison to over 100 trillion synaptic connections within the same brain.
+This combinatorial explosion of intercellular interactions in the brain is simultaneously what gives rise its emergent properties and what makes it so difficult for neuroscientists to understand.

 The pioneering work of Ramon y Cajal depicted neural structures with unprecidented detail and revealed the existence of different types of neurons.